 IntroductionWalk to Sandfly Bay and enjoy beautiful coastal views.

 560 m return via same track

-Part of Sandfly Bay Wildlife Refuge is closed from 1 November to 28 February to protect wildlife in the area.
+Part of Sandfly Bay Wildlife Refuge is closed from 1 November to 28 February inclusive to protect wildlife in the area.
 From the viewing platform, follow the signs to access the beach.

 Take a stroll down the path through farmland to the viewing platform.
 Enjoy the views of Sandfly Bay, the coastline and the wild ocean.

 Past the platform, the track to the beach follows a sandhill and is steep.
 It is maintained to a tramping track standard only, due to sand movement and erosion.
 Follow the orange marker poles and signs to stay on the track.

 A good level of fitness is required on this track.

 Take care as erosion can damage the sandhill making some parts difficult to walk.

 Turn off Highcliff Road onto Seal Point Road.
 The track begins at the Sandfly Bay carpark at the end of this road.